micwik/ArnLib/doc/Install.md

 > make install

-The easiest way of installing this library, is to let it be placed in a standard location for librarys and includes, e.g. /usr/lib and /usr/include/ArnLib.
+The easiest way of installing this library, is to let it be placed in a standard location for librarys and includes, e.g. /usr/lib and /usr/include/ArnInc.
 When using a shared library it's path has to be known to the run-time linker of your operating system.
-On Linux systems read "man ldconfig" ( or google for it ).
+On Linux systems read "man ldconfig" (or google for it).
 Another option is to use the LD_LIBRARY_PATH (on some systems LIBPATH is used instead, on MacOSX it is called DYLD_LIBRARY_PATH) environment variable.